Frequently Asked Questions

 Progressing through the program

-Participants will move through these first three levels based on age alone.
+Participants will move through these first three levels (TARGET to PLAYer 1, and from PLAYer 1 to PLAYer 2) based on age alone.
 To enter into the Par level and above, participants will need to certify for the previous level.
 For example, a participant must be “PLAYer 2 certified” before enrolling into the Par level.
 See the attached flow chart for more details and certification requirements.

 How long does it take to move from one level to the next?